DanishAhsan/B1-Danish_Ahsan/README.md

 ![Home Page](https://github.com/DanishAhsan/B1-Danish_Ahsan/assets/140892693/dde75695-a175-493d-bace-562d58a02696)

-## to chceck the validation of the login page enter the username - gencare@examle.com
+* to chceck the validation of the login page enter the username - gencare@examle.com and password must be - 'password'

-and password must be - 'password'
+* valid email and password will lead to the Home Page.